Nazi Party: Origins and early years: 1918–1923

 For Hitler, the twin goals of the party were always German nationalist expansionism and antisemitism.
 These two goals were fused in his mind by his belief that Germany's external enemies—Britain, France and the Soviet Union—were controlled by the Jews and that Germany's future wars of national expansion would necessarily entail a war of annihilation against them.
 For Hitler and his principal lieutenants, national and racial issues were always dominant.
 This was symbolised by the adoption as the party emblem of the swastika.
-In German nationalist circles, the swastika was considered a symbol of an "Aryan race" and it symbolised the replacement of the Christian Cross with allegiance to a National Socialist State.
+In German nationalist circles, the swastika was considered a symbol of an "Aryan race", and Hitler said concerning the swastika and concerns of its pagan origin: “How can you carry your heathenish symbol in the van of this struggle when the Christian Cross alone is called to lead it?
+To that I say: This symbol is not directed against the Christian Cross.
+On the contrary, it is the political manifestation of what the Christian Cross intends or must intend.
+For, in the last analysis, one cannot designate the struggle which, for example, the Center Party or the Bavarian People's Party conducts as the struggle of the Christian Cross.”

 The Nazi Party grew significantly during 1921 and 1922, partly through Hitler's oratorical skills, partly through the SA's appeal to unemployed young men, and partly because there was a backlash against socialist and liberal politics in Bavaria as Germany's economic problems deepened and the weakness of the Weimar regime became apparent.
 The party recruited former World War I soldiers, to whom Hitler as a decorated frontline veteran could particularly appeal, as well as small businessmen and disaffected former members of rival parties.
 Nazi rallies were often held in beer halls, where downtrodden men could get free beer.
 The Hitler Youth was formed for the children of party members.
 The party also formed groups in other parts of Germany.
 Julius Streicher in Nuremberg was an early recruit and became editor of the racist magazine Der Stürmer.
 In December 1920, the Nazi Party had acquired a newspaper, the Völkischer Beobachter, of which its leading ideologist Alfred Rosenberg became editor.
 Others to join the party around this time were Heinrich Himmler and World War I flying ace Hermann Göring.